Andrew Paradise

 Andrew Paradise (born 10 April 1982) is an American entrepreneur and the CEO and founder of Skillz, an eSports company that enables tournaments in mobile games.

 He previously founded AisleBuyer (sold to Intuit) and Double Picture (sold to MPA Inc.).
 Also, Andrew Paradise was one of the Top-Earning Game CEOs in 2020.

 Early life and education

 Paradise has said that he learned to program at age 7 by making edits to a video game's configuration file with a hex editor, later writing his first game in Pascal.
-Andrew's first entrepreneurial work was in selling lemonade beside a closed bridge.

-At the age of 12, Paradise got a work exception from his school to do his first W2 at an ice cream stand.

 He received a Bachelor of Commerce in Economics from the University of Auckland, New Zealand in 2004 and a BA in English Literature, graduating summa cum laude, from the University of Massachusetts Amherst in 2005.

 Career

 Private Equity & Venture Capital

 Andrew started his career in private equity working for The Watermill Group, a leveraged buyout shop focused on distribution and manufacturing businesses, based out of the Boston area.
 There he completed his first acquisitions including Latrobe Steel, a company purchased for $215M enterprise value and later sold for $800M.
 In 2006, he left Watermill to join Fort Washington Capital Partners, working in venture capital investing.